lmu-osc/Introduction-RStudio-Git-GitHub/rstudio_project.md

 A project is a folder that contains everything concerning your analysis and may include code, data and documentation.
 It is a complete research object that can be used to describe and reproduce your research.

-Create a new project as follows:
+Create a new project in RStudio as follows:

 **File** -> **New Project** -> **New Directory**